fatsjohonimahnn/food-tracker/README.md

 	supplies the table view with the data it needs to display.
 A table view delegate helps the table view manage cell selection, row heights, and other aspects related to displaying the data.

-**
+*
-By default, UITableViewController and its subclasses adopt the necessary protocols to make the table view controller both a data source (UITableViewDataSource protocol) and a delegate (UITableViewDelegate protocol) for its associated table view.
+By default, UITableViewController and its subclasses adopt:
-	Your job is to implement the appropriate protocol methods in your table view controller subclass so that your table view has the correct behavior.

-A functioning table view requires three table view data source methods.
+	UITableViewDataSource protocol
+	UITableViewDelegate protocol

+// Optional
 func numberOfSectionsInTableView(tableView: UITableView) -> Int

-func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int

-func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell

-The first of these is numberOfSectionsInTableView(_:), which tells the table view how many sections to display.
+	tells table view how many sections to display.
 	Sections are visual groupings of cells within table views, which is especially useful in table views with a lot of data.
 		For a simple table view like the one in the FoodTracker app, you just need the table view to display a single section, so the implementation of the numberOfSectionsInTableView(_:) data source method is straightforward.

+// Req.
+func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int

-The next data source method, tableView(_:numberOfRowsInSection:), tells the table view how many rows to display in a given section.
+	tells the table view how many rows to display in a given section.
-	A table view defaults to having a single section, which is just what you need for the FoodTracker app.
+	A table view defaults to having a single section
 		Each meal should have its own row in that section.
 			That means that the number of rows should be the number of Meal objects in your meals array.

+// Req.
+func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell

-The last data source method, tableView(_:cellForRowAtIndexPath:), configures and provides a cell to display for a given row.
+	configures and provides a cell to display for a given row.
 		Each row in a table view has one cell, and that cell determines the content that appears in that row and how that content is laid out.

 For table views with a small number of rows, all rows may be onscreen at once, so this method gets called for each row in your table.
 	But table views with a large number of rows display only a small fraction of their total items at a given time.